Korean People's Army Strategic Force: Launch capabilities

 South Korean government sources are reported to have stated in 2013 that a missile silo complex is located south of Paektu Mountain near the Chinese border.
 The silos are reportedly designed for mid- to long-range missiles, but it is not clear if all of them are operational; however, these claims have not been independently verified.

+In March 2023, North Korea apparently demonstrated silo-based launch capability for the first time.